dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 (Please take note that these todo's are tailored for me personally and may not apply to you, reader.)

 - GET THE TODO's SORTED FROM CLASSES! :)
+- Androgynous - lel, thanks kham
 - Podman VMs and Docker (look into)
 - MainDTRig = Fedora main
+- Create a section just for CHEAT SHEETS pls
 - WIN+SHIFT+C : gives you the colour hex tag! (note this and other random keyboard shortcuts somewhere - and also the usual ones)
 - **Get back to training with Python** (WIP)
-- **Go through each main subject and the content covered in teh notes and expand on them in respective sections of this vault**
+- **Go through each main subject and the content covered in teh notes and expand on them in respective sections of this vault
+- Background and Foregrounding processes in Linux
+	- Look into this more and do some practice ... n00b
 - **Rationalise/rationalize/organise! each topic/content in this vault**
 	- Create a brief intro to each page/section
 - picoctf